genepattern/genepattern-server/resources/wrapper_scripts/README.txt

 Wrapper scripts for initializing the runtime environment for GenePattern modules.
-These wrapper scripts allow for site-specific customizations.

 Given a GenePattern module commandLine, e.g.
     commandLine=<R2.15_Rscript> ...

 A common wrapper script will be called at runtime on the compute node, e.g.
-    <wrapper-scripts>/run-with-env.sh -u R-2.15 -u Java ...
+    <wrapper-scripts>/run-with-env.sh -u R-2.15 ...

-Each '-u <env-name>' defines a canonical runtime environment required by the module.
+For detailed documentation look at the comments in the run-with-env.sh script.

-You can customize how this environment is initialized by editing the env-custom.sh script:
+You can customize the way that each environment is loaded by

 a) defining a custom loadEnv() function.
 b) adding/replacing site-specific mappings, e.g.